prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 ![Monero Logo](/img/cryptocurrency/monero-logo.png){: .img-right .img-small}

-Menero is a cryptocurrency focused on fungibility and the privacy of its users.
+Monero is a cryptocurrency focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

 ## Best Monero Mining Hardware